awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 +   Restore a PostgreSQL DB cluster from a DB snapshot using the console, the [restore\-db\-cluster\-from\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html) CLI command, or the [ RestoreDBClusterFromDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterFromSnapshot.html) RDS API operation\.
 For instructions, see [Restoring from a DB cluster snapshot](USER_RestoreFromSnapshot.md)\.
 +   Restore a PostgreSQL DB cluster to a point\-in\-time using the console, the [ restore\-db\-instance\-to\-point\-in\-time](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-to-point-in-time.html) CLI command, or the [ RestoreDBClusterToPointInTime](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterToPointInTime.html) RDS API operation\.
 For instructions, see [Restoring a DB cluster to a specified time](USER_PIT.md)\.

 Kerberos authentication is only supported for PostgreSQL DB clustersin a VPC\.
 The DB cluster can be in the same VPC as the directory, or in a different VPC\.
-The DB cluster must use a security group that allows egress within the directory's VPC so the DB cluster can communicate with the directory\.
+The DB cluster must use a security group that allows ingress and egress within the directory's VPC so the DB cluster can communicate with the directory\.

 When you use the console to create a DB cluster , choose **Password and Kerberos authentication** in the **Database authentication** section\.
 Choose **Browse Directory** and then select the directory, or choose **Create a new directory**\.